integromat/vscode-apps-sdk/README.md

 - `code` - Each file (mostly JSON) is named `code` and it is the part `component` or it belongs to the app itself directly (like `Base`, `Common` or `Readme`).
 - `clone` - The process, which clones a SDK app from Make into a newly created local directory in your opened workspace.
-- `pull` - The process, which updates or inserts a local component content loaded from a remote origin (Make).
+- `pull` - The process, which updates or inserts a local component (or it's code) loaded from a remote origin (Make).
-- `download` - The process, which updates the local code (part of the component) loaded from a remote origin (Make).
-               `Download` is a part of the `pull` process.
 - `deploy` - The process, which pushes/uploads a local component or code to remote origin (Make).
 - `remote`, `origin` - Make.com or similar public cloud Make instance or private Make instance.